 To achieve its climate neutrality goal by 2050, the European Union needs to take urgent action to reverse its deforestation problem.
 There are six immediate ways using blockchain to digitise Europe’s forests can help.
-2030 Group’s Louisa Bartoszek explains how and why she believes the EU needs to create a European Forest Union.
+We explain how and why we believethe EU needs to create a European Forest Union.

 When the European Parliament elected Ursula von der Leyen as the European Commission’s first female President one year ago (1 December 2019), her victory was built on a promise that the European Union (EU) would begin a new chapter in its fight to protect the planet.